-- A Constitution that is subject to regular review. - Protocols are in place for governing Members' and statutory officers' responsibilities.
-Member role descriptions are set out in the Constitution. - Protocols in place to ensure the Leader and Chief Executive have a shared understanding of roles and objectives. - A Scheme of Delegation to Officers and Appointment of Proper Officers that are reviewed regularly. - Organisational Development Plan (ODP) that is an overarching framework for the whole council to implement and realise the vision of a progressive and agile organisation.
-It is structured around three priorities Work well, Wellbeing and Council Re-design. - Organisational Priority Executive Groups are responsible for delivering the priority outcomes and progress on People and Digital in support of the ODP. - People Plan that is a delivery plan for the people aspects of the council's ODP be setting out how the council will engage, support and encourage innovation from the workforce. - Induction Programmes for members and staff. - Employee Performance Review meetings are held. - Specific training for officers is made available through the annual Corporate Training Programme.
-Learning Lincs offers a wide range of development and support via eLearning packages. - Health & Safety policies are in place. - Apprenticeship Programme offering training, skills and experience in Local Government.
+- A Constitution that is subject to regular review. - Protocols are in place for governing members' and statutory officers' responsibilities.
+Member role descriptions are set out in the Constitution. - Protocols in place to ensure the Leader and Chief Executive have a shared understanding of roles and objectives. - A Scheme of Delegation to Officers and Appointment of Proper Officers that are reviewed regularly. - Organisational Development (OD) Plan provides an overarching framework for the council to implement and realise the vision of a progressive and agile organisation. - A HR & OD roadmap is in place for the workforce aspects of the council's ODP setting out key priorities on how the council will engage and support the workforce. - Induction programmes for members and staff. - My Conversation Framework in place for staff.

+- Training for officers is made available through the annual Corporate Training Programme including a wide range of development and support via eLearning packages. - HR policy framework in place to enable sound people management decisions and support agile organisation. - Apprenticeship Programme offering training, skills and experience in Local Government. - Ongoing participation in the LGA National Graduate Scheme.